cleverage/accessibility-steps/accessibility-first-step/en/13 - Use at least one h1 element as a descendant of the body element.md

 ## Purpose

-Allow the identification and the resitution of the main title of the page.
+Allow the identification and the restitution of the main title of the page.

 ## Technical solution